-As a vascular surgery trainee at Michigan, you can expect:
+As a vascular surgery trainee at the University of Michigan, you can expect:

-- A dynamic cohort.
-Our programs attract top candidates, which means you’ll benefit from each others’ energy, experience, and camaraderie.
+- A dynamic cohort: Our programs attract top candidates, which means you’ll benefit from the energy, experience, and camaraderie of your accomplished peers.
 At the same time, our culture is collegial and supportive, with formal mentoring experiences designed to provide guidance.

-- A robust research enterprise.
-Integrated vascular residents benefit from protected time between the third and fourth clinical years to pursue academic development and research interests through our highly productive and federally funded labs.
-Opportunities run the gamut from basic science to translational to health services research investigating all aspects of vascular surgery, including: cerebrovascular disorders, aortic aneurysm pathogenesis, ischemic reperfusion injuries, venous thrombosis resolution and vascular remodeling, computational flow analysis, immunology of wound healing, and new endovascular techniques.
+- • A robust research enterprise: Integrated vascular residents benefit from two years of protected time between the third and fourth clinical years to pursue academic development and research interests through our highly productive and federally funded labs.
+Opportunities run the gamut from basic science to translational to health services research investigating all aspects of vascular surgery, including but not exclusive of: cerebrovascular disorders, aortic aneurysm pathogenesis, ischemic reperfusion injuries, venous thrombosis resolution and vascular remodeling, computational flow analysis, immunology of wound healing, and new endovascular techniques.

 Our training programs begin at the undergraduate level and extend to advanced training for vascular surgery fellows.